rnaudi/metrics/README.md

 In practice, you can run both side by side: use this flow model for real-time reliability signals and error budget policies, and use funnels for deeper product and segment analysis.

-## Existing approaches and alternatives

-### Conceptual foundation

-**Google SRE journey-based SLIs**: Google's [SRE Workbook](https://sre.google/workbook/implementing-slos/#modeling-user-journeys) describes modeling user journeys for SLOs, but provides limited implementation details.
-This document operationalizes that concept with:
-- Explicit mathematical formulas ($C(t) = \prod T_i(t)$)
-- Statistical Process Control adaptation for time-windowed metrics
-- Practical guidance on when the approach works and when it doesn't

-**Statistical Process Control (SPC)**: Control charts for quality monitoring come from manufacturing (Six Sigma, Shewhart charts).
-We adapt these techniques to:
-- Time-windowed request flows (not continuous manufacturing processes)
-- Proportions bounded in [0,1] (not unbounded measurements)
-- Systems with variable traffic volume

-### Comparison with existing tools

-#### Real User Monitoring (RUM) / Funnels
-**Tools**: Grafana Faro, Datadog RUM, Google Analytics, Amplitude, Mixpanel

-- **How they work**: Track individual user sessions with client-side instrumentation.
-Build funnels by querying event streams per user.
-- **Strengths**: Rich path analysis, segmentation, "what happened to user X?"
-- **Weaknesses**: Expensive at scale (per-user events), requires user identity, hard to use directly in SLOs.
-- **When to use**: Product analytics, A/B testing with deep segmentation.
-- **This model**: Cheaper (aggregate counters), no user tracking needed, designed for operational SLOs.

-#### Synthetic Monitoring
-**Tools**: Datadog Synthetics, Pingdom, Checkly

-- **How they work**: Bots run scripted user journeys; alert if they fail.
-- **Strengths**: Proactive (catches issues before users), consistent baseline.
-- **Weaknesses**: Fake traffic (not real users), limited coverage, can't detect load-dependent issues.
-- **When to use**: Smoke tests, monitoring from multiple regions, testing third-party dependencies.
-- **This model**: Monitors real user traffic flows, catches load-dependent issues.

-#### APM / Distributed Tracing
-**Tools**: Datadog APM, Honeycomb, Lightstep, Jaeger

-- **How they work**: Trace individual requests across services; reconstruct full journey per request.
-- **Strengths**: Deep per-request visibility, great for debugging specific failures.
-- **Weaknesses**: Expensive (high cardinality), requires sampling at scale, complex queries for aggregate patterns.
-- **When to use**: Incident investigation ("why did this specific request fail?").
-- **This model**: Aggregate metrics are cheaper, designed for SLOs and alerting.

-#### High-cardinality observability
-**Tools**: Honeycomb, Lightstep, Elastic Observability

-- **How they work**: Store high-cardinality events; slice by arbitrary dimensions.
-- **Strengths**: Extreme flexibility ("show me all requests where..." queries).
-- **Weaknesses**: Cost scales with cardinality and query complexity; need to know what to ask.
-- **When to use**: Exploratory analysis, ad-hoc investigation of unknown unknowns.
-- **This model**: Fixed, low-cardinality metrics ($\approx$10-20 flow values); cheaper, but pre-defined queries only.

-### Closest existing implementation

-**Google's internal SRE tools**: Google uses exactly this approach internally (flow-based SLIs with SPC), but their tools are proprietary and not documented.
-This document is effectively the public manual for DIY implementation.

-**Circonus** (commercial SaaS): Has histogram-based anomaly detection and composite metrics.
-Similar statistical approach, but focused on single-metric analysis, not multi-step flows.

-### Are we reinventing the wheel?

-**No—this is productionizing an under-documented concept.**

-What already exists:
-- **Concept**: Google's SRE Workbook describes journey-based SLIs (high level)
-- **Infrastructure**: OpenTelemetry, Prometheus, Datadog, service meshes that provide the metrics...
-- **Math**: SPC control charts are standard in manufacturing

-What's new here:
-- **Explicit formulas**: $C(t) = \prod T_i(t)$ as an SLO
-- **SPC adaptation**: Control charts for time-windowed, bounded proportions
-- **Practical guidance**: When it works (high volume, sequential flows) vs when it doesn't (low volume, complex DAGs)
-- **Implementation roadmap**: How to actually build this with standard tools

-This document fills the gap between Google's abstract "model user journeys" advice and the practical "here's the Datadog query" implementation.

-### Cost and cardinality

-This model reuses metrics you already have, but you may need a small extra tag to identify flows (for example: `flow=login-web` vs `flow=login-device`).
-That tag increases metric cardinality, which can affect cost and query performance in any metrics backend (Datadog, Prometheus, cloud-native systems).

-This is not unique to this model: funnels and event-based analytics also need identifiers for flows, steps, and segments.
-The practical tradeoff is usually:

-- **Metric-based model**: add a small number of stable flow tags to existing counters.
-Cheaper when you already export infra metrics and want to reuse them for SLOs, alerts, and dashboards.
-- **Funnels / events**: send richer, per-user event streams with many properties.
-More flexible for analysis, typically higher volume and cost.

-In practice you can keep cost under control by:

-- Limiting flow-related tags to the minimum needed for operational decisions (for example: flow name, region).
-- Avoiding per-user or per-session tags in the metrics backend.

 ## Metric definition